Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/02/javascript-name-spacing.md

 This is just a quick article to demonstrate a quick bit of JavaScript namespacing.

 Why would you do this?
 Well, this allows you to put functions and variables inside of an identifier.
-It acts like a “box of stuff” and prevents variable and function name conflicts.
+It acts like a "box of stuff" and prevents variable and function name conflicts.
 It also supplies a neat way to organise and access your code in logical blocks.

-If you’re interested, here’s how you do it.
+If you're interested, here's how you do it.

 ```javascript
 var MyNamespace = (function() {